oluwaseunadenuga/grc_project/README.md

 - **Symantec Threat Intelligence: https://www.symantec.com/threat-intelligence:**

 ## MITRE ATT&CK Framework (https://attack.mitre.org/)
-**This is a widely used tool to categorize and identify cyber threats.**
+**This is a widely used tool for categorising and identifying cyber threats. ****
 - **Cybersecurity and Infrastructure Security Agency (CISA): https://www.cisa.gov**/**
 - **US-CERT: https://www.us-cert.gov/**

 ## Overview of APT34
-- **History**
+ **History**

-  - APT34 has been active since at least 2014, conducting cyber-espionage campaigns that primarily target organisations primarily in the Middle East and occasionally in other regions. **Known for its sophisticated and persistent attacks, APT34 uses custom malware, phishing and web shells to achieve its objectives.**
+  APT34 has been active since at least 2014, conducting cyber-espionage campaigns that primarily target organisations in the Middle East and occasionally in other regions. **Known for its sophisticated and persistent attacks, APT34 uses custom malware, phishing and web shells to achieve its objectives.**

 ## Nation/State Association
 APT34 is widely attributed to Iran, with operations aligning closely with the nation’s strategic and geopolitical goals.